JosephEnigmatic/age-calculator/README.md

 # age-calculator
- alculate the total years, months and days
+ calculate the total years, months and days

+## future update
+ - add the leap year function
+ - validate the days for each month